FloJouff/Python-OC-Lettings-FR/doc/source/surveillance.rst

 2. Sentry configuration
 -----------------------

-In order for Sentry surveillance to work properly, a user account must be created on the `Sentry web site <https://sentry.io/welcome/>`
+In order for Sentry surveillance to work properly, a user account must be created on the Sentry web site: <https://sentry.io/welcome/>

 in your environment variables file **.env** , the **SENTRY_KEY** value must be set to the address provided by Sentry